open-toolchain/tekton-catalog/README.md

 - **[cf-deploy-app](./cloudfoundry/README.md)**: This task allows to perform a deployment of a Cloud Foundry application using `ibmcloud cf` commands.

-## Git related tasks

-- **[git-clone-repo](./git/README.md#git-clone-repo)**: This task fetches the credentials needed to perform a git clone of a repo specified by a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses them to clone the repo.
-- **[git-set-commit-status](./git/README.md#git-set-commit-status)**: This task is setting a git commit status for a given git commit (revision) in a git repository repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using).

 ## IBM Cloud Container Registry related tasks

 - **[icr-containerize](./container-registry/README.md#icr-containerize)**: This task is building and pushing an image to [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 This task is relying on [Buildkit](https://github.com/moby/buildkit) to perform the build of the image.